diodesign/diosix/README.md

 For a deeper dive into this type-1 hypervisor's design, see the [background information](docs/background.md) documentation.

-### Supported hardware

-Diosix runs on RVA20-compliant (RV64GC) systems, automatically adapting its isolation model based on whether the hypervisor (H) extension or physical memory protection (PMP) is available.

 ## Build Diosix

-To build Diosix, you must have at least version 0.16.0 of the [Zig toolchain](https://ziglang.org/download/) and [Git](https://git.kernel.org/pub/scm/git/git.git/) version 2.54 installed.
+To build Diosix, you must have at least version 0.17.0 of the [Zig toolchain](https://ziglang.org/download/) and [Git](https://git.kernel.org/pub/scm/git/git.git/) version 2.54 installed.

 Follow these steps to build the hypervisor from source: